labscript-suite/labscript-suite/README.md

 * Package names (shared by repositories and top-level folders) are now hyphenated, e.g. labscript-devices and labscript-utils.
-* Module names remain underscored, i.e. labscript_devices and labscript_utils.
+* Module names remain underscored, e.g. labscript_devices and labscript_utils.
 * The mixing of hyphen and underscores is inelegant but conventional.
 * All references to blacs are now lowercase.
-* As installation no longer requires a separate package, the repository formerly named ‘installer’ has been renamed to ‘[labscript-suite](https://github.com/labscript-suite/labscript-suite/issues)’, and will be used as a metapackage for the labscript suite.
+* As installation no longer requires a separate package, the repository formerly named ‘installer’ has been renamed to ‘[labscript-suite](https://github.com/labscript-suite/labscript-suite/issues)’, and is a metapackage for the *labscript suite* (installing it via `pip`/`conda` installs the suite).

 ### Versioning (developer installation)